comp47360-team8/manhattan-travel-app/README.md

 # COMP47360-Research-Project
-Journey planner application catered to tourists visiting Manhattan, New York.
-Features AI route planner &amp; attraction recommendations.
+This project involves the development of a trip itinerary planner application catered to tourists visiting Manhattan, New York.